jewelsofthought/neshama/site/posts/parashot/39-Chukat.md

 21:10] Encamped at Oboth -> encamped in the ruins of the passes in the wilderness facing Moab towards the rising sun-> encamped in the valley of Zered -> encamped on the other side of Amon - which is in the wilderness that juts out from the border of the Amorite.

-21:14] It is said in the _Book of Wars of Hashem_:
-"The gift of [the Sea of] Reeds and the rivers of Amon;
-the outpouring of the rivers when it veered to dwell at Ar, and leaned against the border of Moab.
+21:14] It is said in the _Book of Wars of Hashem_: "The gift of [the Sea of] Reeds and the rivers of Amon; the outpouring of the rivers when it veered to dwell at Ar, and leaned against the border of Moab.

 n21:15] [אשׁר הנחלים]{dir="rtl"} &mdash; _The outpouring of the rivers_.
-Rivers of blood signaled to Israel that G-d had performed a monumental miracle on their behalf.
+Rivers of blood signalled to Israel that G-d had performed a monumental miracle on their behalf.
 The Amorites had planned to ambush the Israelites as they passed through a deep gorge near the Moabite border.
 They had hidden in caves over a narrow pass, ready to push huge boulders down upon the Jews as they passed through helplessly.
 Miraculously the cliffs that formed the walls of the gorge moved together with stone outcroppings moving into the caves and crushing the hidden Amorites.
 All of this was unknown to the Israelites until they saw blood flowing down the gorge.

 [אשׁר נטה]{dir="rtl"} &mdash; _When it veered..._ The northern Amorite cliff moved southward toward Ar, until it "leaned" against it, crushing those waiting in ambush.